 The Tokyo Tech Visionary Project is a required course for all students beginning soon after admission.
 This course encourages self-discovery and aims to motivate students to set individual goals so they can envision their own path throughout the liberal arts studies at the undergraduate level.
 The course alternates between lectures in large groups at lecture halls and work done in small groups.
 Through group work, students learn to think on their own, identify problems, and convey their thoughts to others, thereby advancing their communication and presentation skills.

 The Leadership Workshop is a course for the 1st year of the Master's Program.
 It develops leadership for driving teams toward goals while fully utilizing the talents of other members.
 Among those taking the Leadership Workshop, students who meet certain requirements enhance their study by contributing to undergraduate major education by utilizing acquired skills.
 In the Peer Review Practicum, the students support the liberal arts final report writing of undergraduates.
-In addition, in the Advanced Leadership Workshop, the students get to facilitate Tokyo Tech Visionary Project group work.
+In addition, in the Facilitation Practicum, the students get to facilitate Tokyo Tech Visionary Project group work.